DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

   * For a value of these new variables, set to `UNDEFINED`.
 * In deploy settings enable whatever standard features you use.
 * Use those project-level variables in the deploy settings.
-* In standard project settings, or any place else, set you standard values (a particular included library set? a particular project group? release versioning? etc.).
+* In standard project settings, or any place else, set your standard values (a particular included library set? a particular project group? release versioning? etc.).

 Now to set up, the process is fast:
 * Clone Template-WinService and give new name